Omegapy/MRCA-Advanced-Parallel-HybridRAG-Intelligent-Fusion/build_data/README.md

 Error: Invalid API key or insufficient quota
 ```
 **Solution**:
-- Verify all API keys in `.streamlit/secrets.toml`
+- Verify all API keys in `../.streamlit/secrets.toml` (project root)
 - Check OpenAI and Gemini API quotas and billing
 - Ensure Neo4j Aura database is active and accessible
+- Confirm secrets file is not using placeholder values

 #### **Database Connection Issues**
 ```